qursaan/FolderTrackingMultithread/README.md

-Welcome to the FolderTrackingMultithread wiki!
+Welcome to the Folder Tracking Multithread wiki!

 How to Run: